mutfak/awesome-apple-weekly-news/README.md

 - [Search Ads and Subscription Enhancements in App Store](https://developer.apple.com/news/?id=06082016a) - Apple will allow auto-renewable subscriptions to apps in all categories in App Store.
 Search Ads will be used to promote app while users searching for apps like yours.

+- [Swift Rewrite Redux](http://rosslebeau.com/2016/swift-rewrite-redux) - A rewrite and discussion of image-sizing code inspired by Erica Sadun's post.
+Goes over extension architecture, Swift 3 IUOs, and more.

 ### Business news, announcements from Apple: